iusehooks/usetheform/README.md

 # <img src='https://iusehooks.github.io/usetheform/docs/gatsby-theme-docz/assets/logo.png' width="233" height='51' alt='Usetheform Logo' />

 Usetheform is a React library for composing declarative forms and managing their state.
 It uses the Context API and React Hooks.
-I does not depend on any libray like redux or others.
+I does not depend on any library like redux or others.

 - [Documentation](https://iusehooks.github.io/usetheform/)
 - [Installation](#Installation)